Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Multi-region-with-vWAN/Dual-Region-with-Secure-Virtual-WAN.md

 Each Azure VMWare Solution Cloud Region connects back to on-premise via Global Reach.
 Azure VMWare Solution Cloud Region 1 Global Reach connection is shown in orange as "Global Reach (A)".
 Azure VMWare Solution Cloud Region 2 Global Reach connection is shown in green as "Global Reach (B)".
 Both Azure VMWare Solution private clouds are connected directly to each other via Global Reach shown in purple as Global Reach (C).
 Keep in mind that Global Reach traffic will never transit any hub firewalls.
 See traffic flow section below for more information.

-The diagram also depicts how all routes in each Azure VMWare Solution Cloud region will learn routes from both the local and cross-regional hub.
+The diagram depicts how each Azure VMWare Solution Cloud will learn routes from their local and cross-regional hubs.
 All blue routes are from Region 1, and all red routes are from Region 2.

 ![image](https://github.com/jasonamedina/Enterprise-Scale-for-AVS/assets/97964083/e9659baf-ddc1-4e24-8a1b-1b3be5712cc3)